hello chat, I'm

 A generation locked in

-I used that time the way curious people do: I went looking for what was moving.
-And in 2021, one thing was moving faster than anything else: blockchain.
+I was 17 when COVID froze the world.
+University arrived through a screen, the future felt uncertain, and I did what curious people do - I went looking for what was still moving.
+In 2021, one thing was moving faster than everything else: blockchain.

 The Leap